paolopicelloit/prova1/README.md

 ## Features Extraction

-Here we explain the configuration to use our first module to precompute LETOR features on disk.
+Here we explain the configuration to use the **Features Extraction** module to precompute LETOR features on disk.
 The full working of the software is controlled by java properties file.

 We give a brief explanation of the configuration properties.
 We refer to the well-commented example of properties file for further explanation.